openfga/openfga/docs/authzen/implementation.md

 effective_context  = evaluation[i].context  ?? request.context
 ```

-Correlation IDs are string-encoded array indices (`"0"`, `"1"`, `"2"`, ...) that map BatchCheck results back to the original evaluation order.

-`TransformResponse()` converts BatchCheck results:
+Result mapping:
 - Allowed results → `{decision: true}`
 - Denied results → `{decision: false}`
 - Missing results → `{decision: false, context: {error: {status: 500, message: "missing result..."}}}`
 - Error results → `{decision: false, context: {error: {status: <http_code>, message: "..."}}}`

-Error HTTP status codes are derived from OpenFGA error codes:
+Error HTTP status codes are derived from OpenFGA error codes via `grpcErrorToHTTPStatus()`:
 - `InputError` codes (e.g., `validation_error = 2000`) → mapped through `servererrors.NewEncodedError()` → HTTP 400
 - `InternalError` codes (e.g., `deadline_exceeded`) → HTTP 500

 #### `deny_on_first_deny` / `permit_on_first_permit`

 These cannot use BatchCheck because evaluation order matters.
-Instead, `evaluateWithShortCircuit()` processes evaluations sequentially:
+The `evaluateWithShortCircuit()` method processes evaluations sequentially:

 1. For each evaluation, resolve effective values (overrides + defaults)
-2. Call `Server.Evaluation()` for a single check
+2. Call `buildCheckRequest()` then `s.Check()` directly (using the pre-resolved model ID)
 3. Check the short-circuit condition:
    - `deny_on_first_deny`: break if `decision == false`
    - `permit_on_first_permit`: break if `decision == true`
 4. On error: set `decision = false`, wrap error in context, and evaluate the short-circuit condition (errors are treated as denials)

+The authorization model ID is resolved once in `Evaluations()` and passed to `evaluateWithShortCircuit()`, ensuring all sequential checks use the same model version.

 The response contains only the evaluations that were actually processed — fewer items than the request if short-circuiting occurred.